surahman/FTeX/README.md

 Price quotes for Crypto and Fiat currencies are obtained through external third-party providers.
 The API endpoints used in this project can be accessed with free accounts.
 Details can be found in the [`quotes`](pkg/quotes) package.

+:placard: When launching the Docker container for local testing the API Keys can be set via environment variable on the CLI.
+Please see the Docker container section below on how to set these.

 <br/>